What is an executive leadership development program?

 A leadership development program helps leaders build repeatable skills that improve business results.
 Rather than relying on personality or experience alone, it develops capabilities such as coaching, feedback, goal alignment, accountability, and culture leadership.
 ADI's programs also identify behavioral barriers, provide measurable development priorities, and support on-the-job application so learning translates into sustained performance improvement.

-Who is this program designed for?
+Who is ADI's leadership development program designed for?

 This program is designed for financial executives, finance directors, controllers, CFOs, and high-potential leaders preparing for broader responsibility.
 It is especially valuable for organizations that want stronger leadership consistency across finance teams, better cross-functional influence, and a more systematic approach to developing managers who can drive both people performance and business outcomes.